IBM/cp4ba-client-onboarding-scenario/JamInABox.md

 **Business Partners and IBMers**
 To engage us, drop us a message at [#jam-in-a-box-business-automation](https://ibm-cloudpak-partners.slack.com/archives/C04SMFNLA3T).

-**IBMers**
-Alternatively, if you think you need more than support for the Jam-in-a-box content, you can always submit a SWAT request against Business Automation using this [link](http://ibm.biz/automation-swat).

 **All others**
 Open a new issue in this GitHub